 The new science of mind holds out the hope that greater understanding of the biology of memory will lead to better treatments for both memory loss and persistent painful memories.
 Indeed, the new science is likely to have practical implications for many areas of health.
 Yet it goes beyond a search for solutions to devastating illnesses.
 The new science of mind attempts to penetrate the mystery of consciousness, including the ultimate mystery: how each person’s brain creates the consciousness of a unique self and the sense of free will.

-Excerpted from In Search of Memory: The Emergence of a New Science of Mind by Eric R. Kandel.
-Copyright © 2006 by Eric R. Kandel.
+Excerpted from In Search of Memory by Nobel Laureate Eric R. Kandel.
+Copyright © Eric R. Kandel, 2006.
 All rights reserved.